 Following the procedure, patients should not feel any pain or discomfort.
 At the most, patients typically feel that their eyes are somewhat scratchy or gritty, but it is exceeding rare for a patient to feel any level of post-operative pain.

 The good news is that with advanced LASIK technologies and lasers, patients can expect a quick and easy procedure and outstanding vision correction results.

-To learn more about the LASIK procedure and how we can help you see as clearly as possible, schedule a free LASIK consultation with Dr. Rosenbaum by contacting Rosenbaum Eye and Laser Center at 517-393-2020 or website.
+To learn more about the LASIK procedure and how we can help you see as clearly as possible, schedule a free LASIK consultation with Our Doctors by contacting Rosenbaum Eye and Laser Center at 517-393-2020 or website.